uchicago-2023-capp30122/Pro-vision/readme.md

 ## Acknowledgments

-We very much appreciate James Turk and Megan Moore's help and hints.
+We very much appreciate James Turk and Megan Moore's help and invaluable suggestions.